alhacen/react_resume_builder/README.md

 - Beautiful Design
 - Add Custom Input fields
 - Download PDF of Resume
-- No Backed Server Required,You can host it on git pages too
+- No Backend Server Required,You can host it on git pages too

 ## Setup ⚙️
 It's just a react app so